UPDATE - ECOCYCLES - New Scientometric Data

 Focus and Scope

 Ecological cycles are the various self-regulating processes that recycle the earth's limited resources - water, carbon, nitrogen, and other elements - that are essential to sustain life.
-The Eco Cycle strategy is based on these processes and is aimed at bringing about a society with non-toxic and resource-efficient cycles.
-Understanding how local cycles fit into global cycles is essential to make the best possible management decisions to maintain ecosystem health and productivity for now and the future.
-The European Ecocycles Society has been created by researchers studying these cycles, and the goal of this journal is to publish scientific results in this field.
+The Eco Cycle strategy is based on these processes and aims to create a society with non-toxic, resource-efficient cycles.
+Understanding how local cycles fit into global cycles is essential for making the best possible management dehelsicisions to maintain ecosystem health and productivity now and in the future.
+The European Ecocycles Society was founded by researchers studying these cycles, and the goal of this journal is to publish scientific results in this field.

 All manuscripts submitted to ECOCYCLES are reviewed by the experts in the particular field and peer review judgments have to be as objective as the manuscript's subject allows.
 Manuscripts are evaluated confidentially, exclusively based on the paper's scientific merit.
 ECOCYCLES adopts the single-blind review process.
 The decision on the manuscript is based on two or more reviews.
 Reviewers are expected to identify uncited relevant work(s), and point out the overall strengths and weaknesses that may be present.
 Throughout the review process, the anonymity of the referees should be preserved.